Metrossa/Big-Ideas-Final-Project/README.md

 Description and links to the datasets used <br> *Describe da tings yea* <br>
-A one sentence overview of your repository, meant for someone who is not familiar with the project <br> *Our repo covers OBJECTIVALLY the best ends out here in Pittsburgh based on my opinion and da mandem* <br>
+A one sentence overview of your repository, meant for someone who is not familiar with the project <br> *Our repo covers OBJECTIVALLY (worry less about da mandem and more about your spelling, ya?) the best ends out here in Pittsburgh based on my opinion and da mandem* <br>